PRECISION, EXPERTISE,

 Other fees may include attorney fees, probation fees, the cost of an ignition interlock device, police booking fees, compulsory insurance fees, and license reinstatement fees.
 You may be looking at spending $5000 or more, as these costs can vary widely.
 An experienced DWI attorney may be able to help keep the situation and costs under control for you.

 The Benjamin Law Firm, LLC offers experienced legal representation that can help mitigate the penalties you face.
 Our attorneys have years of experience in DWI cases and will provide you with the best legal defense.
-Reach out to us today for a free initial consultation.
+Reach out to us today for an initial consultation.

 Missouri First Offense DWI Jail Time